-The model used to process the data assumes linearity of the optical detectors.
-Any non-linearity between the photon flux received by the photodetectors of the FTS and the corresponding recorded signal can be identified by a distortion of the low-pass filtered interferogram in the vicinity of the zero path difference (Abrams et al., 1994).
+low-pass filtered interferogram in the vicinity of the zero path difference (Abrams et al., 1994).
 This distortion exhibits a peak-like structure (Keppel-Aleks et al., 2007), from which a non-linearity metric is derived: the so called "dip" expressed as the amplitude of the distortion peak relative to the unmodulated interferogram amplitude.
-The non-linear distortion of the detector output relative to the photon flux can either be due to detector saturation, resulting in a negative dip, or an artifactual supralinearity, resulting in a positive dip (Corredera et al., 2003).
+The non-linear distortion of the detector output relative to the photon flux to can either be saturation, and results in a negative dip, or an artifactual supralinearity, resulting in a positive dip (Corredera et al., 2003).

 The dip metric, as derived by the processor, for the Harwell site is shown in Fig. 8.
 Considering the global mean of the dataset, the instrument appears to be affected by a slight non-linearity (superlinearity).
-However, individual estimates of dip are often outside the network norm ( $\pm 0.5$ per mil), with a large scatter that increases significantly with time, whist the probability distribution function remains Gaussian.
+However, individual estimates of dip are often outside the network norm (± 0.5 per mil), with a large scatter that increases significantly with time, whist the probability distribution function remains Gaussian.
 The histogram plots in Fig. 8 are for subsets of 100 days taken in from 21/03/2021

 (clear histogram) and from 01/01/2024 and illustrate the widening of the scatter.
-The random nature of the dip metrics raises
+The random nature of the dip metrics raises doubts whether it originates from true non-linearity in this case.

 To investigate further in an independent manner, the 'out of band' regions of the InGaAs spectrum where no signal is expected were scrutinized.
 With detector non-linearity, the self-convolution of the spectrum produces a quadratic spectral artifact in the out-of-band regions between 0 and > 4000 cm-1 (Kleinert, 2006).
 Spectra were selected from dates between June 2021 and June 2024, taking in each case a spectrum from early morning, noon and late evening.
 Looking at the 3800-3900 cm-1 region for these spectra, no statistically significant offset was measured, indicating no non-linearity.

 The dip parameter ought to be related to the power reaching the detector and to increase as the detector becomes more heavily saturated.
 By taking the unmodulated level of the interferograms as a proxy for optical power, no correlation with the dip amplitude was observed, for either detector channel.